ray33ee/DHPiVPN/readme.md

 * Clean up script Todos
 * Add option to make device invisible over LAN?
 Maybe block all traffic from 192.168.0.0/16,  except router (192.168.0.1) using firewall (So the only way to connect will be via seure VPN)
 * Fix external IP DDNS issue, then add noip2 to startup script
+* Add entries to the transmission and pihole web servers to link back to main web page